Bi-invariant types, reliably invariant types, and the comb tree property: The comb tree property

 A theory $T$ has \emph{$k$-CTP} if there is a binary tree $\{b_{\sigma}\}_{\sigma \in 2^{<\omega}}$ and a formula $\varphi(x,y)$ such that for any path $\alpha \in 2^\omega$, $\{\varphi(x,b_{\alpha \res n}) : n < \omega\}$ is $k$-inconsistent but for any right-comb $X \subseteq 2^{<\omega}$, $\{\varphi(x,b_{\sigma}) : \sigma \in X\}$ is consistent.

 $T$ has \emph{CTP} if it has $k$-CTP for some $k<\omega$. \end{defn}

-Note that any right-comb is an antichain so, as observed in \cite[Rem.~5.7]{Some-Remarks-Kim-dividing-NATP}, any theory with ATP has CTP.
-Another thing to note is that the dual condition of CTP (where paths are consistent and right-combs are $k$-inconsistent), was shown to be equivalent to NSOP$_1$ in \cite{Mutchnick-NSOP2}.
+Note that since any right-comb is an antichain, any theory with ATP has CTP, as observed in \cite[Rem.~5.7]{Some-Remarks-Kim-dividing-NATP}.
+Another thing to note is that the dual condition of CTP (where paths are consistent and right-combs are $k$-inconsistent), was shown to be equivalent to NSOP$_1$ in \cite{Mutchnik-NSOP2}.
 This means that many of our results dualize to give analogous results for NSOP$_1$ theories.
 We collect these in \cref{sec:Dual-NSOP1}.